MicrosoftDocs/bot-docs/articles/includes/quickstart-dotnet.md

 # [Command line](#tab/clb)

-## Command line build and run the bot
+## Build and run the bot with command line

 Create a new bot project using one of the commands shown below.